 - Use the Beeswax Modeling Clay Recipe to make beeswax modeling clay.
 Instruct the students to use the clay to create a honey bee life cycle model by creating an egg, larva, pupa, and adult honey bee.
 Refer to the Honey Bee PowerPoint for photographs of each life stage.
 Students can work in groups or individually to create their life cycle model.

 - A cell for each life stage can be created out of paper folded into the shape of a hexagon.

 After conducting these activities, review and summarize the following key concepts:

-- Bees are important to pollinate crops that produce our food.
-If the plant is not pollinated, it will not produce food.
+- Bees are important to humans because they pollinate crops that produce our food.

 - A colony of bees is very organized with specific workers for individual jobs.